gmu-msl/jacksniff/README.md

 Example
 ======

-The output from jacksniff is a tab delimitted line for each IP address that responded to a query.
+The output from jacksniff is a tab delimited line for each IP address that responded to a query.
 For example, if you wanted to examine which
 IP addresses in 1.1.1.0/24 would respond to DNS queries (and what the responses looked like), you could run (using, for example, www.facebook.com):

 ```